frequency-chain/frequency/designdocs/user-handles.md

 * **UsedSuffixes**: This storage will keep track of all used suffixes to ensure that no two handles have the same suffix.
 (May not be necessary)
 * **Seed (current and previous)**: This storage values (```tuple (s0, s1)```) will keep track of the current and previous seed values.

+**Note:** The handle being mapped to MSA ID is the handle with the suffix i.e. full handle.

 ## Required Extrinsics

 ### Primitives